spapas/spapas.github.io/content/django-cbv-tutorial.rst

 will be implemented in its own mixin;  class views that need to implement that functionality will just inherit from the mixin along with the base class view.
 Each one of the view classes you define should inherit from *one and only one* other class view and any number of mixins you want.
-Make sure that the view class is righmost in the ancestors list and the mixins are to the left (so that they will properly override its behavior; remember that the methods of the ancestors to the left are searched first in the MRO list -- and the methods of the defined class have of course the highest priority since it goes first in the MRO list).
+Make sure that the view class is rightmost in the ancestors list and the mixins are to the left of it (so that they will properly override its behaviour; remember that the methods of the ancestors to the left are searched first in the MRO list -- and the methods of the defined class have of course the highest priority since it goes first in the MRO list).